 Unpacking has done the convention rounds for a little while now, including last year’s PAX Online, and it never fails to charm with its adorable art direction and zen puzzle stylings.

-Witch Beam also announced recently that Unpacking is coming to Nintendo Switch in addition to the original PC release, which is expected later this year.
+Witch Beam also announced recently that Unpacking is coming to

 From small Melbourne team Ghostbat Games founded by brothers Jim and Ben Batt, Spies and Soldiers is described as a fast-paced strategy game, designed to be played as a two-player digital board game.